optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

   consider using an immutable type with copy constructors for modified instances.
   Example: instances of `Algorithm` are immutable but using `Algorithm.with_option` users can create modified copies.
-- The main entry point to estimagic are functions, objects are mostly used for configuration and return types.
+- The main entry point to optimagic are functions, objects are mostly used for configuration and return types.
 This takes the best of both worlds: we get the safety and static analysis that (in Python) can only be achieved using objects but the beginner friendliness and freedom provided by functions.
 Example: Having a `minimize`